radmanplays/Grindcraftle/docs/grinds.md

         background: "images/grinds/overworld.png",      // Background image of the grind
         resources: [                                    // List of the different resources in the grind {
-                id: "stick",                            // Name/id of resource
+                id: "stick",                            // Name of resource
                 time: [["", 0.5]],                      // Time to grind with different tools
-                image: "stick",                         // Image of the resource, can either be a link/path or a resource name
+                image: "stick",                         // Image of the resource, can be either a link/path or a resource name
                 probability: 50,                        // The higher the number, the more likely you are to get this resource
             },
             {